jmerkle1/MerkleLabGIS/README.md

   dates = as.POSIXct(sample(seq(as.Date('2010/01/01'), as.Date('2022/12/31'), by="day"), 5, replace = TRUE), tz = "UTC")
 )
 pts_sf <- st_as_sf(pts, coords = c("long", "lat"), crs = 4326, agr = "constant")
-rap <- ExtractRAP(pts_sf, RAPmetric = "Cover_BareGround", datesname = "dates", )
+rap <- ExtractRAP(pts_sf, RAPmetric = "Cover_BareGround", datesname = "dates",bio_year_start = 150, maxcpus = 10 )
 ```
 ### Extract Annual SNODAS
 The Extract Annual SNODAS function processes data from SNODAS
-to extract specific annual metrics for given geographic points and dates.
-Provide point spatial data
+to extract specific annual metrics for given geographic points and dates.To use this function, you need to provide the following inputs:

-desired SNODAS metrics (e.g., MaxSnowDepth, MaxSWE, MeanSnowDepth), and a date range to run our SNODAS function.
-The function extracts metric values for the provided points.
+1. **point_data**: Spatial data representing the geographic points for which you want to extract daily SNODAS metrics.
+2. **start_date**: This is the beginning of the date range from which you want to start extracting the metric.
+3. **end_date**: This indicates the end of the date range up to which you want to extract the metric.
+4. **metric_name**: Specify the metrics you are interested in (e.g., MaxSnowDepth, MaxSWE, MeanSnowDepth).

 ```
 #Sample data
 points <- data.frame(id = c(1, 2), x = c(-108.36312, -109.36312),  y = c(45.54731, 45.54731)) %>%
   sf::st_as_sf(coords = c("x", "y"), crs = 4326)

-MaxSnowDepth <- ExtractAnnualSNODAS(points, start_date = "2005-01-01",
+MaxSnowDepth <- ExtractAnnualSNODAS(point_data = points, start_date = "2005-01-01",
                         end_date = "2010-01-01", metric_name = "MaxSnowDepth")
 ```

 ### Extract Daily SNODAS
 The Extract Daily SNODAS function processes data from SNODAS and extracts specific daily metrics for given geographic points and dates.
+To use this function, you need to provide the following inputs:

+1. **XYdata**: Spatial data representing the geographic points for which you want to extract daily SNODAS metrics.
-Provide point spatial data, a column representing date as POSIXct,
+3. **datesname**: Indicate the name of the column representing date as POSIXct.
-desired SNODAS metrics (SWE or SnowDepth) to run our daily SNODAS function.
-The function extracts metric values for the provided points.
+3. **Metrics**: Specify the metrics you are interested in (SWE or SnowDepth) .
+4. **num_cores**: Number of cores to use for parallel processing.
+If no value is defined, the function will auto detect how many cores are available on your machine.

 ```
 #Sample data